sequelize/umzug/README.md

 ### Migrations

-Migrations are basically files that describe ways of executing and reverting tasks.
-In order to allow asynchronicity, tasks return a Promise object which provides a `then` method.

-A migration file ideally contains an `up` and a `down` method, which represent a function which achieves the task and a function that reverts a task.
-The file could look like this:
+A migration file ideally exposes an `up` and a `down` async functions.
+They will perform the task of upgrading or downgrading the database.

 ```js